Chatham County, North Carolina: Education

 Chatham County contributes funds to, but does not govern, K-12 public education and the community college system.
 The Chatham County School System is governed by its own elected board.
-There are three public high schools: Northwood in Pittsboro, Jordan-Matthews in Siler City, and Chatham Central in Bear Creek.
+There are four public high schools: Seaforth in Pittsboro, Northwood in Pittsboro, Jordan-Matthews in Siler City, and Chatham Central in Bear Creek.

 Chatham is home to three charter schools – Woods Charter School, Chatham Charter High School, and Willow Oak Montessori Charter School.

 Woods Charter School is a grade K-12 public school.
 The school moved into a new fully equipped building on 160 Woodland Grove Lane outside Pittsboro in August 2008.
 Woods ranked "top ten" on SAT scores in North Carolina.

 Chatham Charter High School is a grade K-12 public school.
 The school is located on 2200 Hamp Stone Road in Siler City, NC.

 Willow Oak Montessori Charter School is a tuition-free public school located in Central Chatham County, that currently serves children in grades 1 through 8.

 Central Carolina Community College, which has two campuses in the county, is governed by its own appointed Board of Trustees.

 Generally, county resources provide only part of the total funding for K-12 and community colleges, but the county devotes a considerable amount of its resources to public education.
 In fiscal year 2007–08, more than 39% of the county's tax dollars went to education.

 According to the N.C.
 Association of County Commissioners Annual Tax and Budget Survey for fiscal year 2006–07, the county ranked 11th in the state in total spending per student and fifth in the percent of the current expense/general funds spent on schools per student.
 The county also was 14th in overall education resources per capita during fiscal year 06–07.

+Transportation

+Chatham County has managed to retain its rural character in part because it is not served by an Interstate Highway.
+However, Chatham County plays an important role in regional transportation due to its close proximity to the geographic center of North Carolina and to major cities such as Raleigh, Durham and Greensboro.
+Though driving is the dominant mode due to the county's rural nature, residents enjoy a number of transportation options.

+Major highways

+The main east–west artery serving Chatham County is U.S. 64, which provides access to Siler City and Pittsboro.
+U.S. Routes 421 and 15–501 run in a north–south direction through the county; U.S. 421 serves Siler City and U.S. 15–501 serves Pittsboro.
+During the 1990s and early 2000s, the NCDOT invested more than one hundred million dollars upgrading U.S. 64, U.S. 421 and U.S. 15–501, which had previously been two-lane roads, to multi-lane highways.
+There is now a U.S. 64 bypass north of Pittsboro; a similar freeway diverts traffic on U.S. 421 east of Siler City.